robincarlo84/Public-Docs/terms.md

 ii) The details listed in relation to the item are accurate, including the item image, title, description and condition.

-iii) The details listed in relation to the item contain no personal details relating to another person, nor any illegal content
+iii) The details listed in relation to the item contain no personal details relating to another person, nor any illegal content.

 iv) No licence is required from any third party in order for Junkey to make use of the item details.
 In addition that Junkey's use of the item details does not infringe on any third party's intellectual property rights.